ldebritto/zmk-sweep/readme.md

 A crazy long timeout (1 day) was assigned to `&sk` behavior in this keymap.
 So there's no rush to combine mods with either keycodes from `DEF` or the active layer.

-`&mo` keys were replaced by a custom layer-cancel macro (`&lc`) that sends a `&kp K_CANCEL` tap alongside the `&mo` command within a 0ms interval.
-This design allows for _canceling_ mods when invoking `SYM`, `NAV`, of `FUN`, while _keeping them triggered_ for typing keys that exists only on `DEF` layer.
+The `&mo` behavior was replaced by a custom layer-cancel macro (`&lc`) that sends a `&kp K_CANCEL` tap alongside the `&mo` command within a 0ms interval on press.
+This design allows for _canceling_ any queued mods when invoking `SYM`, `NAV`, of `FUN`, while still _keeps them triggered_ on the release for typing keys that exists only on `DEF` layer.

-It was built with the [parametrized macros](https://zmk.dev/docs/behaviors/macros#parameterized-macros) behavior to make the `.keymap` file easier to read and change.
+Same logic is behind the `&tc` replacing `&to` behaviors.

+See `features/layer_cancel_macros.dtsi` file for the code.

 ## 3. `SYM` layer optimized for BR-PT prose

 * I recommend pgetreuer’s post on [how to set up a symbols layer that works for you](https://getreuer.info/posts/keyboards/symbol-layer/index.html).

-- ^`~ dead keys are on home row making them trivial to type accented vowels which are common in Portuguese prose
+- `^` ``` `~` dead keys are on home row position, making it easy to type accented vowels common in Portuguese prose
-- Basic math operations and other symbols that usually follow numbers can be typed with the left hand (very useful from within `num_word`’s `&sl SYM` on the G key position);
 - Parenthesis and braces are mirrored on both hands, left opens, right closes them.
 Slashes are also mirrored.
 - Shifted punctuation symbols that exist in `DEF` and are much used in prose (`”` and `:`) from `DEF` were assigned to SYM to
-	a. make possible to trigger them single handed via `&lc SYM`
+	a. make possible to trigger them single-handed via `&lc SYM`
-	b. make them more convenient to type punctuated numbers from `FUN` such as when typing hours or dates or measurements (e.g. 00:00 will not require one to move the left thumb to thumb `RSHFT` and then back to the `&lc NAV` to trigger the tri-layer, same thing happens when typing 0’00”)
+	b. make them more convenient to type punctuated numbers from `FUN` and `NUM`, such as when typing hours or dates or measurements (e.g. 00:00 will not require one to move the left thumb to thumb `RSHFT` and then back to the `&lc NAV` to trigger the tri-layer, same thing happens when typing 0’00”)
 - Common markdown symbols (# and *) are close to home row.

 ## 4. Numpad for `&num_word`

 * Requires [auto-layer module](https://github.com/urob/zmk-auto-layer).

-`&numword` is accessible as a combo through `D` and `&lc NAV` (leftmost thumb).
+`&numword` is accessible as a combo through `K` and `&lc SYM` (rightmost thumb).

-Numpad layer sits at the left half of the keyboard to make it usable while holding the mouse on the right.

 This behavior allows for quick entering numbers in a numpad layout and will disable it upon key press of any key than a number, math symbol or `BACKSPACE`/`DELETE`.

-This behavior was first introduced by [Jonas Hietala](https://www.jonashietala.se/blog/2022/09/06/the_current_t-34_keyboard_layout/#numword) and this ZMK implementation was made by [urob](https://github.com/urob/zmk-config#numword).
+It's pretty much the same logic from [urob's numword](https://github.com/urob/zmk-config#numword), with a customization on the cancel key list.

+Numpad layer sits at the right half of the keyboard, since I'm right-handed.
+Also, making it accessible from a combo on the right-hand makes it really useful when jotting down a number while my left hand is busy holding a phone, a book or something else.

+I've also made it accessible by holding the `V` key on `DEF`, however I rarely use that.

+Oddly enough, I keep the number row in `FUN` since I find it easier to use it when triggering numbered keyboard shortcuts (such as `cmd+shift+1`) with the one shot mods from `FUN`.

 ## 5. Combos for one handed use of common action keys and in combination with the mouse on the right hand

-Combos where added to make it possible to use the keyboard one handed.
+While I preffer moving layers when typing with both hands and getting the desired key, I've added some combos to make it possible to use the keyboard one handed.

+Highlights are:

-- There’s `&sl SYM` on a combo with both right thumbs to make it possible to enter symbols.
+- There’s `&sl SYM` on a combo on the right thumb to make it possible to enter symbols.
 - One handed number entering can be done via `&num_word` combo (see #4).
-- This goes well with toggling the `NAV` layer (combo with both left thumbs) for extended mouse edits while keeping these keys available with the left hand:
+- This goes well with toggling the `NAV` layer (`XCV` combo) for extended edits with a mouse while keeping these keys available with the left hand:
-	- `QA` for `ESC`
+	- `WER` for `ESC`
-	- `RF` for `ENTER`
+	- `SDF` for `ENTER`
-	- `TG` for `BACKSPACE`
+	- `S F` for `BACKSPACE`

-	- `GB` for `DELETE`
+Full list in the `features/combos.dtsi` wich use a [macro](https://github.com/kkga/zmk-config/blob/master/config/combos.dtsi) written by @kkga to make them one liners and, thus, easier to use and compare.

 ## 6. `&swapper` for swapping between apps/windows